Export market entry strategies

 Exporting includes a number of other market-entry mechanisms, such as aquisitions and investments, joint ventures, licensing agreements, and selling to foreign governments.

-To learn more about entering a target market, contact the Trade Commissioner Service or see step number 6 of the Step-by-Step Guide to Exporting.
+To learn more about entering a target market, contact the Trade Commissioner Service or see step number 6 of the Step-by-Step Guide to Exporting (an account is required).

 Types of export intermediaries

 Choosing to sell in foreign markets through an intermediary could save you time and money.
 They come in several types: